GraphBase-Core/graphbase-core/packages/graphbase-core/README.md

 DATABASE_URL=mongodb+srv://userName:password@cluster0.nv1zf.mongodb.net/collection-name?retryWrites=true&w=majority
 ```

-If you follow all configuration steps you can add to your package.json script this below and run it:
+If you follow all configuration steps you can add to your package.json script like this below and run it:

 ```json
   "scripts": {